ISC-HEI/isc_templates/README.md

 - oral exams (not included in this repo, yet)

 # Preamble
-Unfortunately, for the moment, two different sets tools of tools are used to build the different types of documents.
+Unfortunately, for the moment, two different sets tools of tools are used to build the different types of documents. _Update 30.12.2024_ : I am working on this to build everything using `pandoc` and `typst` without relying on LaTex anymore.

 Because exams and exercises are based on different categories of questions (MCQs, true/false, long questions, etc.), describing those documents requires a certain amount of granularity for automatic management.
 This flexibility is achieved with the help of regular LaTex documents along with a set of tools that are used to automatically compute the number of points in an exam for the scale, to produce the solution in the same document, etc.